How to choose plant leaves to start propagation of African Violets?

 When can you start to see new growth from African Violet leaf cuttings?

-- After ou can start to see green growth emerging from the base of the leaf.
+- After 3 months you can start to see green growth emerging from the base of the leaf.

 - As soon as you notice green growth, you can open up the Ziploc bag, still continuing with the same light and watering schedule.
 The same can be done for leaf cuttings in containers, the lid can be propped up open.